-You are developing a digital assistive technology targeted towards inclusive disaster risk reduction with a focus on disability and age.
+You are developing a digital assistive technology targeted towards inclusive disaster risk reduction with a focus on disability and/or age.

 You are creating a digital and/or technical solution for persons with disabilities or the elderly to make every day infrastructure more disability inclusive and/or universally accessible (buildings, transport systems, roads) .